openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com

 Return to the project overview page for the `myproject` project.
 Next, click the _Add to Project_ drop down menu in the top navigation bar.
-Select the "Deploy Image".
+Select the _Deploy Image_ option.

 We will learn more about image streams and image stream tags later.
-For now, select the _Image Name_ option, and enter the following into the text entry field for _image name or pull spec_:
+For now, select the _Image Name_ option, and copy/paste the following into the text entry field for _image name or pull spec_:

 ``docker.io/openshiftroadshow/parksmap-py:1.0.0``{{copy}}

 Press *enter* or click on the magnifying glass icon.
-OpenShift will query the ``docker.io`` image registry and pull down details about the image and display them.
+OpenShift will query the ``docker.io`` image registry and pull down details about the image and display it.

 Your screen should look like: